 Kafka is a complex platform with a large number of interdependent components and processes.
 Keeping Kafka running reliably requires planning, continuous monitoring, and proactive failure testing.
 This doesn’t apply only to our Kafka and ZooKeeper clusters, but also to our applications that use Kafka.
 Chaos Engineering allows us to uncover reliability problems in our Kafka deployments in a safe and effective way.
 Preparing for failure today can prevent or reduce the risk and impact of failures in the future, saving our organization time, engineering effort, and the trust of our customers.

-Now that we’ve shown you four different chaos experiments for Kafka, try running these and other experiments yourself by signing up for a Gremlin Free account.
+Now that we’ve shown you four different chaos experiments for Kafka, try running these and other experiments yourself by requesting a free Gremlin trial.
 When creating an experiment, consider the potential failure points in your own Kafka deployment—for example, the connection between your brokers and consumers—and observe how they respond to different attacks.
 If you uncover a problem, implement a fix and repeat the experiment to verify that it solves the problem.
 As your systems become more reliable, gradually increase both the magnitude (the intensity of the experiment) and the blast radius (the number of systems impacted by the experiment) so that you’re testing your entire deployment holistically.

 For more ideas on chaos experiments to run on Kafka, read our tutorial What I Learned Running the Chaos Lab: Kafka Breaks.